geotools/geotools/docs/user/library/xml/geometry.rst

 KML
 ^^^

-The also have support at the Parser / Encoder level for KML.
+There is also support at the Parser / Encoder level for KML.

 References:

 * :doc:`/extension/xsd/kml`

-KML is handled in a little bit of an unusall fashion as it defines a data structure of nested features that also includes style information.
+KML is handled in a little bit of an unusual fashion as it defines a data structure of nested features that also includes style information.